washanhanzi/cargo-appraiser/README.md

 - Workspace
   - hover on members will show the list of members
 - Dependencies
-  - hover on version will show the dependency versions
+  - hover on version will show the available versions
+  - hover on git dependency will show the git reference and commit
+  - hover on `features` will show available features, hover on a feature name will show its values

 # Config